reflectivity/reflectivity.github.io/workshop_2020/education_outreach_1a_minutes.md

+---
+layout: page
+title: "Education and Outreach 1a Minutes"
+permalink: /workshop_2020/education_outreach_1a_minutes
+---

+Participants:
-Attendees: Tom Arnold, Binhua Lin, Adrian Rennie, Andrew McCluskey, Thomas Saerbeck, Francesco Carla
+Tom Arnold, Binhua Lin, Adrian Rennie, Andrew McCluskey, Thomas Saerbeck, Francesco Carla

 What should the scope of this working group be?